PonomareVlad/grammYVercelEdge/README.md

 ### Vercel deployment

-When you push a commit to a GitHub repository, Vercel runs `scripts/build.mjs` and assigns a unique URL that will be set as the URL for incoming webhooks.
+When you push a commit to a GitHub repository, Vercel runs build script and assigns a unique URL that will be set as the URL for incoming webhooks.

 ### Lifecycle